 The Wild Boar was reopened after an extensive development to 17 feature and luxury rooms, and Grill and Smokehouse additions.

 English Lakes reached an impressive figure of £100,000.00 raised by the group for Nurture Lakeland to help aid their conservation work for the local environment.

 Convention Centre Approved

-In May 2012 the Lake District National Park Authority decided in favour of their officer’s findings by a 12 to 1 majority and pass the plans for a Low Wood Bay Convention Centre which will offer South Lakeland a fantastic development fit for the future.
+In May 2012 the Lake District National Park Authority decided in favour of their officer’s findings by a 12 to 1 majority and passed the plans for a Low Wood Bay Convention Centre.

 English Lakes celebrates 60 years

-After many great milestones, accolades and awards, the Berry family are able to celebrate 60 years of being involved in the hotel and leisure industry in 2012.
+After many great milestones, accolades and awards, the Berry family were able to celebrate 60 years of being involved in the hotel and leisure industry in 2012.